VayCharr/guides/_guides/2023-08-25-gw2-symlinks.md

 Make sure there is no existing Guild Wars 2 folder within your Steam directory.
 If one exists, delete it to prevent any conflicts.

-## Open Command Prompt as Administrator
+## Open command prompt as administrator

-1. Open the Windows Start menu.
+1. Open the Windows start menu.
 2. Type "cmd".
 3. Select "Run as administrator" to ensure you have the necessary permissions for the upcoming steps.

 ![Open command prompt as administrator]({{ page.asset_path }}/cmd_admin.png)

-## Create a Directory Junction
+## Create a directory junction

 Use `mklink` to create a Directory Junction that points your Guild Wars 2 Steam folder to the standalone folder.
 The `mklink` syntax is as follows: